-The work in the seminar will usually extend over more than a single term.
+The work in the 501 seminar will usually extend over more than a single term.
 Students should make their own decisions with regard to which term they register for the course, and how many credits they register for in this term.
 For example, a student may wish to sign up for two credits during the term they begin work on their project, and sign up for the remaining one credit during the term their project is completed.
 For 501 work that is not completed by the end of the term in which they have registered, the grade IP (In Progress) will be given.
-You must be registered for at least 1 graduate credit at PSU for the term in which you make the final presentation of your project, or the Office of Graduate Studies will not issue the degree.
+You must be registered for at least 1 graduate credit at PSU for the term in which you make the final presentation of your project, or the Graduate School will not issue the degree.
 A minimum of 1 graduate credit of registration is required in any term (including summer) when students are completing a major milestone for the degree, such as taking any comprehensive or final examination; when holding a thesis/dissertation proposal or defense; and in the term of final thesis/dissertation submission and graduation.

-2. During the Fall term, a student should begin making arrangements for the project.
+- During the Fall Term, a student should begin making arrangements for the project.
 Faculty members able to supervise a student in a given area should be contacted.
 Students may find that they will not be able to work with the faculty member of their choice.
-Students who are having difficulty obtaining a project advisor should contact the MA/MS coordinator, currently Professor O’Halloran (MA/MS Math) and Professors Fountain & Kim (MS Statistics).
+Students who are having difficulty obtaining a project advisor should contact the MS Program Coordinator for his/her program.

-3. By the end of the first week of Winter term, the student must inform the coordinator, in writing, which faculty member has agreed to act as his or her project advisor and of the general area of the project.
+- By the end of the first week of Winter Term, the student must inform the MS program coordinator, in writing, which faculty member has agreed to act as his or her project advisor and of the general area of the project.

-5. By the end of the sixth week of Winter term, the student must inform the MS coordinator, in writing, of which journal article or articles the student and the advisor have agreed will form the basis for the project.
+- By the end of the sixth week of Winter Term, the student must inform the MS program coordinator, in writing, of which journal article or articles the student and the advisor have agreed will form the basis for the project.

-7. By the end of the sixth week of Spring term, the student must provide the project advisor and the second faculty member a first draft of the paper.
-The coordinator will verify with the advisor that this has been done.
-Continuing drafts of the paper are reviewed by the faculty advisor and the second faculty member.
-When both faculty members are satisfied with the paper, the student confers with both the faculty advisor and the second faculty member about scheduling a date for the project presentation.
+- By the end of the sixth week of Spring Term, the student must provide the project advisor and the second faculty member a first draft of the paper.
+The program coordinator will verify with the project advisor that this has been done.
+Continuing drafts of the paper are reviewed by the faculty project advisor and the second faculty member.
+When both faculty members are satisfied with the paper, the student confers with both the faculty project advisor and the second faculty member about scheduling a date for the project presentation.

-8. The faculty advisor and the student notify the Secretary for the Graduate Programs, Cassie Hansen (firstname.lastname@example.org), of the date and title of the presentation two weeks ahead of this date.
-Cassie will request a room for the presentation and send out announcements of the seminar.
+- The faculty project advisor and the student notify the graduate program administrator of the date and title of the presentation two weeks ahead of this date.
+This staff member will request a room for the presentation and send out announcements of the seminar.

-9. By the end of Spring term, the student must have presented the colloquium on the research project.
-The Office of Graduate Studies does not allow project presentations at the time when the university is not in session (i.e. no presentations will be scheduled during the breaks between terms.)
+- By the end of Spring Term, the student must have presented the colloquium on the research project.
+The Graduate School does not allow project presentations at the time when the university is not in session (i.e. no presentations will be scheduled during the breaks between terms.)

-10. By the end of Spring term, the student must give to the graduate secretary a printed, unbound copy of the paper which has been approved by the project advisor and the second faculty member.
+- By the end of Spring Term, the student must give the graduate program administrator a PDF of the paper which has been approved by the project advisor and the second faculty member.
 This PDF will be stored electronically by the department and available upon request to other mathematics & statistics graduate students.